The Faces Beneath the Floor: The Haunting Mystery of Bélmez

 Visiting the House

-People still visit.
-They walk the hallway.
-They kneel on the floor.
-They wait.
-And sometimes, if the light hits just right, they see a face they’ve never seen before.
+People still visit, they walk the hallway, they kneel on the floor.
+Sometimes, if the light hits just right, they see a face they’ve never seen before.
+One that wasn’t there yesterday, one that might vanish tomorrow.

 What It All Means

-I don’t know if they’re a glitch.
-A haunting.
-A secret the earth finally spilled.
+I don’t know what the Bélmez Faces are.
+I don’t know if they’re a glitch, a hoax, a haunting, or a secret the earth finally spilled.

-They remind us that stories can live in stone.
+But I know this, they remind us that stories can live in stone.

-That silence is not always empty.
+That silence is not always empty, and that the past doesn’t always stay buried.